top of page

 Ph.D.
 Julio Cesar Paisani

-Master in Biological Sciences at the Federal University of Pampa (Unipampa).
-His research is focused on environmental analysis based on palynological records, pollen morphology and palinofloras.
+Ph.D. candidate in Environmental Sciences at the Universidade Comunitária da Região de Chapecó (UNOCHAPECÓ).
+Master’s degree in Biological Sciences from the Federal University of Pampa (Unipampa).
+His research focuses on environmental analysis based on palynological records, pollen morphology, and palynofloras.

 E-mail